Contents of This Section

 Note: If what you are looking for is information on screening for and early detection of prostate cancer, please click here.

-There is no 100 percent safe and proven way that men can use to prevent prostate cancer, and many things (including age, genetics, race, and environment) may affect your risk for this disease.
+There is no 100 percent safe and proven way that men can use to prevent prostate cancer in general, and many things (including age, genetics, race, and environment) may affect your risk for this disease.
 In fact, it is completely normal for most men to have a small focus of prostate cancer by the time they get into their 70s or 80s today, and it may never need treatment!

-We do, however, now have data, from two major, completed, randomized, double-blind clinical trials carried out to investigate the potential of two different drugs to prevent prostate cancer.
+We also have data, from two major, completed, randomized, double-blind clinical trials carried out to investigate the potential of two different drugs to prevent prostate cancer.
 The Prostate Cancer Prevention Trial (PCPT) showed that finasteride, a type of drug known as a 5α-reductase inhibitor or 5-ARI, reduced the risk of prostate cancer in men by about a quarter.
 The REDUCE trial showed that dutasteride, another, newer type of 5-ARI, also reduced the risk for prostate cancer by about the same amount (in a higher risk group of men).
 And in February 2009 a guideline was issued recommending that men discuss the potential use of 5-ARIs to prevent prostate cancer with their doctors.
 However, taking drugs like finasteride or dutasteride does have other risks (to erectile/sexual function) and there is continuing controversy about whether using these drugs can increase (very slightly) a man’s risk of diagnosis with aggressive forms of prostate cancer.

-There is almost no good evidence that taking supplements or micro-nutrients can prevent prostate cancer.
+There is almost no good evidence that taking supplements or micro-nutrients can prevent all prostate cancer.
 Lycopene and tomatoes haven’t been proven to work either.
 In 2008 the SELECT trial, designed to investigate the potential of selenium and vitamin E, was stopped because there was no sign of any significant benefits, and certain risks seemed to outweigh any even minimal benefits.
 In addition, in early 2009, the Physicians Health Study II demonstrated that neither vitamin E nor vitamin C had any impact on prevention of prostate cancer.